 Yellow Rocket, Bitter Wintercress, St. Barbara’s Herb, Herb Barbara, Wintercress, Bittercress, Rocketcress, Yellow Rocketcress, Wound Rocket, Creasy, Creecy, Creesy, Cressy Greens, Upland Cress

 Barbarea vulgaris W.T.Aiton is the correct and accepted scientific name for the Yellow Rocket.
 The genus and species were named and described as such by William Townsend Aiton in the second edition of Hortus Kewensis in 1812.

 As of 12-2-22 when this page was last updated, Plants of the World Online by Kew still list 27 accepted species in the Barbarea genus.
-It is a member of the Brassicaceae Family (Mustard Family) which includes 345 genera.
+It is a member of the plant family Brassicaceae (Mustard Family) which includes 345 genera.
 Those numbers could change as updates are made (and likely will).

 The genus gets its name from St. Barbara who is the patron saint of artillerymen.
 The plant was once used to soothe wounds caused by explosions.

-There are several members of the Brassicaceae Family that look very similar from a distance but not all have yellow flowers.
+There are several members of the plant family Brassicaceae that look very similar from a distance.
+Not all have yellow flowers.
 Horseradish, for one, has white flowers.
-Some have large edible roots.
+Some also have large edible roots.